Read on for my 5 best tips for getting your dress to where it needs to be on the big day!

 The easiest way to set yourself up for success is to start with a dress that is easy to hike in.
 While no dresses are made specifically for this purpose (still waiting for this April Fool's joke from a few years back to actually come true …), some dresses are definitely better than others for this.
 Look for a dress that lets you move freely – including being able to step up big steps.
 I've found that dresses with flowy bottoms work really well for elopements (and they look AMAZING when the wind starts blowing!!) for this exact reason.
 Remember that you can always layer leggings and warm socks and boots for colder climates.
 If your elopement is going to be in a place (or at a time of year) that is going to be really cold, think about bringing a long a jacket or shawl that will look great in pictures.
 We can always take it off (the jacket, not the dress – unless you're into that sort of thing …) for some photos and then put it back on so you can get warm again!

-2. Decide whether you want to hike IN your dress or carry it on your pack.
+2. decide whether you want to hike in your dress or carry it in your pack

 This largely depends on the dress itself, how easy it is to hike in, and how far we're going.
 I'd say that half my couples who are hiking choose to do their entire hike in their dress while the other half will carry it part way (or have me carry it part way! ha!) and then change into it when we get to our final destination.
 Trust me when I say that I've carried a lot of beautiful dresses up a lot of mountains!
 Again, choosing a dress that can be rolled up and attached to a pack will make this a lot easier!
 Even for couples who choose not to wear their dresses for most of the hike itself I make sure to have them wear it for at least some hiking so we can get fun shots!